dbryar/dice-roll/README.md

-✓ Counting results of 10d6 > should be able to directly access a count for face '5' ✓ Counting results of 10d6 > should be able to directly access a count for face '6' ✓ Counting results of 10d6 > should return a count of zero for a non-existent face ✓ Filtering results > should filter results where the roll is greater than 3 ✓ Filtering results > should filter results where the roll is equal to 6 ✓ Filtering results > should filter results where the roll is less than or equal to 5 ✓ Filtering results > should filter results where the roll is greater than 3 and less than 5 ✓ Filtering results > should filter the results and return a new sum result using the original modifier ✓ Statistical Probability > should randomly distribute a d4 over 64 rolls ▇▃▆▅ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d4 over 256 rolls ▃▆▇▅ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d4 over 4096 rolls ▃▆▇▃ ✓ Statistical Probability > should have no more than 1 uniform counts ✓ Statistical Probability > should randomly distribute a d4 over 65536 rolls ▅▅▃▇ ✓ Statistical Probability > should have no more than 1 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 64 rolls ▃▅▆▇▅▇ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 256 rolls ▅▅▃▇▅▇ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 4096 rolls ▅▅▃▆▇▃ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 65536 rolls ▇▇▆▃▅▆ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 64 rolls ▅▇▃▆▅▆▇▅ ✓ Statistical Probability > should have no more than 4 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 256 rolls ▇▆▅▅▃▇▆▆ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 4096 rolls ▃▅▅▅▅▇▅▅ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 65536 rolls ▇▅▆▅▃▆▃▆ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 64 rolls ▅▆▃▆▅▅▅▇▅▅ ✓ Statistical Probability > should have no more than 5 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 256 rolls ▅▇▆▆▆▃▆▇▇▆ ✓ Statistical Probability > should have no more than 4 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 4096 rolls ▃▆▆▅▅▅▇▅▃▃ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 65536 rolls ▅▆▃▆▆▇▃▅▆▇ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 64 rolls ▅▆▆▅▇▇▃▅▆▇▇▆ ✓ Statistical Probability > should have no more than 6 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 256 rolls ▇▅▅▇▅▃▅▇▆▅▆▃ ✓ Statistical Probability > should have no more than 5 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 4096 rolls ▇▆▆▆▆▇▅▃▇▃▅▃ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 65536 rolls ▅▃▆▇▅▅▆▅▃▅▃▃ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 64 rolls ▅▅▅▅▆▇▇▅▆▃▅▅▅▅▆▅▅▃▆▆ ✓ Statistical Probability > should have no more than 10 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 256 rolls ▆▆▅▆▆▅▃▇▆▅▅▃▅▃▅▆▆▇▅▇ ✓ Statistical Probability > should have no more than 8 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 4096 rolls ▅▃▆▅▅▇▅▅▆▅▆▅▅▃▅▅▃▅▆▅ ✓ Statistical Probability > should have no more than 5 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 65536 rolls ▃▆▆▃▅▆▇▇▆▃▃▅▆▆▅▃▇▆▅▅ ✓ Statistical Probability > should have no more than 4 uniform counts
+✓ Counting results of 10d6 > should be able to directly access a count for face '5' ✓ Counting results of 10d6 > should be able to directly access a count for face '6' ✓ Counting results of 10d6 > should return a count of zero for a non-existent face ✓ Counting results of 10d6 > should return a count of results equal to '3' ✓ Counting results of 10d6 > should return a count of results greater than 3 ✓ Filtering results > should filter results where the roll is greater than 3 ✓ Filtering results > should filter results where the roll is equal to 6 ✓ Filtering results > should filter results where the roll is less than or equal to 5 ✓ Filtering results > should filter results where the roll is greater than 3 and less than 5 ✓ Filtering results > should filter the results and return a new sum result using the original modifier ✓ Statistical Probability > should randomly distribute a d4 over 64 rolls ▅▅▇▃ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d4 over 256 rolls ▆▃▃▇ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d4 over 4096 rolls ▅▃▃▇ ✓ Statistical Probability > should have no more than 1 uniform counts ✓ Statistical Probability > should randomly distribute a d4 over 65536 rolls ▆▇▃▇ ✓ Statistical Probability > should have no more than 1 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 64 rolls ▇▃▆▃▆▃ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 256 rolls ▆▆▅▇▇▃ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 4096 rolls ▆▆▆▇▆▃ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d6 over 65536 rolls ▃▇▃▃▆▅ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 64 rolls ▇▆▆▅▆▆▃▅ ✓ Statistical Probability > should have no more than 4 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 256 rolls ▅▆▅▇▅▃▅▆ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 4096 rolls ▃▃▅▅▇▇▅▅ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d8 over 65536 rolls ▇▃▅▇▆▇▇▆ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 64 rolls ▅▃▆▇▃▆▃▅▆▇ ✓ Statistical Probability > should have no more than 5 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 256 rolls ▇▆▃▆▆▅▆▆▆▆ ✓ Statistical Probability > should have no more than 4 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 4096 rolls ▆▃▃▇▇▃▆▆▃▇ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d10 over 65536 rolls ▆▆▃▆▅▆▅▆▆▇ ✓ Statistical Probability > should have no more than 2 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 64 rolls ▆▅▆▆▆▃▆▅▅▇▅▃ ✓ Statistical Probability > should have no more than 6 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 256 rolls ▅▃▆▆▅▃▃▇▅▅▆▅ ✓ Statistical Probability > should have no more than 5 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 4096 rolls ▇▆▅▇▆▅▆▇▆▆▇▃ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d12 over 65536 rolls ▅▃▃▅▇▅▅▃▅▃▆▇ ✓ Statistical Probability > should have no more than 3 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 64 rolls ▇▃▆▅▇▅▃▅▅▅▅▆▅▅▅▅▆▅▆▆ ✓ Statistical Probability > should have no more than 10 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 256 rolls ▅▆▆▆▇▅▅▆▆▅▆▆▅▆▅▅▆▅▆▃ ✓ Statistical Probability > should have no more than 8 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 4096 rolls ▅▆▅▅▅▆▆▇▆▇▇▅▇▅▆▅▆▃▆▅ ✓ Statistical Probability > should have no more than 5 uniform counts ✓ Statistical Probability > should randomly distribute a d20 over 65536 rolls ▆▆▇▆▆▇▆▆▅▅▆▇▆▇▆▃▃▅▃▃ ✓ Statistical Probability > should have no more than 4 uniform counts
 --------------|---------|---------|-------------------
 File          | % Funcs | % Lines | Uncovered Line #s